BOEING

 Description

-The training can be conducted in AGT approved classroom or customer site or using our approved Synchronous Distance learning platform.
-If the virtual classroom is used, the level 1 training, examination phases will be conducted before practical training in real environment in AGT or customer site.
+The training can be conducted in AGT approved classroom or customer site or using our approved Synchronous Distance Learning platform.

 Target Group